qriyad/qriyad/README.md

   </a>
 </p>
 <h3 align = "left">💫 About Me:</h3>
-<p align = "left">I'm a 13-year-old boy from Azerbaijan, trying to be a backend developer and specializing in creating efficient web applications using FastAPI, NestJS and ExpressJS.
+<p align = "left">I'm a 14-year-old boy from Azerbaijan, trying to be a backend developer and specializing in creating efficient web applications using FastAPI, NestJS and ExpressJS.
 Besides backend development, I am a competitive programmer and have participated and won medals in different olympiads about math and informatics.
 I am keen on participating in different competitions, hackathons and making scalable projects.
 Nowadays
 I am also interested in Machine Learning.</p>

-🌱 I’m currently learning **ExpressJS, Machine Learning**
+🌱 I’m currently learning **NestJS, Machine Learning**

 💬 Ask me about **Python, Javascript**